MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings3.png "Select ADD")

-5. We need to create a path to the Customer Profile entity but currently our entity (ClickstramData: WebsiteDatabase) doesn't have a relationship with the Customer Profile entity.
+5. We need to create a path to the Customer Profile entity but currently our entity (ClickstreamData: WebsiteDatabase) doesn't have a relationship with the Customer Profile entity.
 The only entity that has a relationship with our entity is OnlineAccount: WebsiteDatabase as shown below and so we will choose it.

    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings4.png "Select OnlineAccount: WebsiteDatabase")